Skip to navigationSkip to main contentSkip to footerScaleway DocsAsk our AI

 • If a call is made without the X-Auth-Token header, the call is rejected (status code 403)

-• If the X-Auth-Token header is provided, the token is validated using a public key attached to the namespace.
+• If the X-Auth-Token header is provided, the token is validated using the IAM API public key corresponding to the private key provided.

-For example, to execute a private container by providing a token using curl, run the following command:
+For example, to execute a private container by providing a secret key using curl, run the following command:

 Still need help?